-When performing a replacement in a text file, the SARIF producer SHOULD specify a text replacement rather than a binary replacement.
-This allows the SARIF producer to specify the region without regard to whether the file starts with a byte order mark (BOM).
+When performing a replacement in a text artifact, the SARIF producer SHOULD specify a text replacement rather than a binary replacement.
+This allows the SARIF producer to specify the region without regard to whether the artifact starts with a byte order mark (BOM).

 Constraints